 Deep Breathing Exercise Audio

-To prepare, get in a comfortable position-- sitting would be best for now-- so that you can practice along as you listen to and watch the demonstration Later, when you practice, you can do this exercise sitting, standing up, or lying down- whatever works for you.
+To prepare, sit down and make yourself comfortable so that you can practice along as you listen to and watch the demonstration, Later, when you practice, you can do this exercise sitting, standing up, or lying down- whatever works for you.

 Although this exercise should be safe for almost anyone, if you do have difficulty breathing or feel out of breath, or begin to feel dizzy, nervous or out of control, you can adjust your breathing pace, or go back to breathing normally.
 The goal is just to slow down a bit to allow your system to relax.

-Place one hand on your belly and one on your chest.
-Breathe in by taking air deep into your belly.
-Allow your belly to expand out while your shoulders and chest stay relaxed.
+Place one hand on your stomach and one on your chest.
+Breathe in by taking air deep into your stomach.
+Allow your stomach to expand out while your shoulders and chest stay relaxed.

-Now breathe out slowly, allowing the air you exhale to deflate your belly.
+Now breathe out slowly, allowing the air you exhale to deflate your stomach.
 Pause naturally.
 You may find it easier to breathe through your nose, but do what is comfortable for you.

-Breathe in by taking air deep into your belly.
-Allow your belly to expand while your shoulders and chest stay relaxed.
-Breathe out slowly, allowing the air you exhale to deflate your belly.
+Breathe in by taking air deep into your stomach.
+Allow your stomach to expand while your shoulders and chest stay relaxed.
+Breathe out slowly; allowing the air you exhale to deflate your stomach.
 Breathe slowly but naturally.

-Breathe in by taking air deep into your belly; say the number “one” to yourself.
-Allow your belly to expand while your shoulders and chest stay relaxed.
-Breathe out slowly, allowing the air you exhale to deflate your belly, saying the word “relax” to yourself.
+Breathe in by taking air deep into your stomach; say the number “one” to yourself.
+Allow your stomach to expand while your shoulders and chest stay relaxed.
+Breathe out slowly; allowing the air you exhale to deflate your stomach, saying the word “relax” to yourself.
 Keep your breathing smooth and easy.

-Breathe in by taking air deep into your belly; think the number “two.”
-Again, allow your belly to expand while your shoulders and chest stay relaxed… Breathe out slowly, saying the word “relax.”
+Breathe in by taking air deep into your stomach; think the number “two.”
+Again, allow your stomach to expand while your shoulders and chest stay relaxed… Breathe out slowly, saying the word “relax.”

 Breathe in deeply; think the number “three.”
-Breathe out slowly, allowing the air you exhale to deflate your belly, “relax.”
+Breathe out slowly; allowing the air you exhale to deflate your stomach, “relax.”
 Focus only on your breathing and the words.

 Breathe in deeply; think the number “four.”
 Breathe out slowly, “relax.”
 Focus only on your breathing; focus on relaxing.